-These inflammatory markers are frequently accompanied with insulin resistance, leptin resistance and weight gain (for reasons stated above).
+These inflammatory markers are frequently accompanied by insulin resistance, leptin resistance and weight gain (for reasons stated above).

 - Omega 3 fatty acids with Astaxanthin: Helps reduce inflammatory cytokines.
-Dose should be up to 2 grams per day and 1 mg of astaxanthin.
+Your dose should be up to 2 grams per day and 1 mg of astaxanthin.

-- Curcumin: Works by activating PPAR-gamma levels to reduce inflammation, also has been shown to delay the onset of type II diabetes from pre diabetes.
-Dose should be up to 1,000mg per day in sustained release form.
+- Curcumin: Works by activating PPAR-gamma levels to reduce inflammation, also has been shown to delay the onset of type II diabetes from pre-diabetes.
+Your dose should be up to 1,000mg per day in sustained release form.

-- Quercetin + Bromelain: Powerful anti oxidant that can help boost immune function and especially helpful in patients with GI problems and/or chronic runny nose.
+- Quercetin + Bromelain: Powerful antioxidant that can help boost immune function and especially helpful in patients with GI problems and/or a chronic runny nose.

 Foods High in Alpha Lipoic Acid

 If you prefer to try and get ALA through your diet then I've also included a list of recommended foods naturally high in ALA.